banner image

 Our Philosophy

 Trauma is an ever-growing public health issue that requires extensive public education.
-Changing health care and community culture hinges on increasing the recognition of the lifelong impact of trauma on people’s physical, mental and behavioral health, and the resulting social outcomes.
+Changing healthcare and community culture hinges on increasing understanding and recognition of the lifelong impact of trauma on people’s physical, mental and behavioural health, and the resulting social outcomes.

-This transformation requires a paradigm shift for the helping professionals community service providers and organizations, that recognizes the significance of trauma and the importance of a whole-person approach when addressing the impacts of trauma.
+This transformation requires a paradigm shift for helping professionals, community service providers, and organizations, which recognizes the significance of trauma and the importance of a whole-person approach when addressing the impacts of trauma.

-Rituals for Recovery recognizes the impact of adverse childhood experiences (ACEs) in shaping adult behavior and health and promotes trauma-responsive SEL and resilience-building practices and policies in all systems, organizations and communities.
+Rituals for Recovery recognizes the impact of adverse childhood experiences (ACEs) in shaping adult behaviour and health.
+We promote trauma-responsive SEL and resilience-building practices and policies in all systems, organizations, and communities.

 GUIDING PRINCIPLES

 Rituals for Recovery relies on a trauma-informed framework to support those who have been impacted by trauma and adversity.
-The framework is adopted from the Substance Abuse and Mental Health Services Administration's Concept of Trauma and Guidance for a Trauma-Informed Approach and is based on the following six principles:
+This framework is adopted from the Substance Abuse and Mental Health Services Administration, and is based on the following six principles:

 Safety

-Our service delivery and organizational structure are built to be trauma sensitive.
-We therefore provide an environment that protects the physical and psychological safety of our clients and staff.
+Our service delivery and organizational structure are built to be trauma-sensitive.
+Therefore, we provide an environment that protects the physical and psychological safety of our clients and staff.

 Trustworthiness and Transparency